brombal/stylix-docs/markdown/themes.md

   baseFontSize: 12,
 };

+/**
+ * Simple theme accessor function -
+ * might be useful for complex theme objects
+ */
 const getTextColor = (theme) => theme.textColor;

+/**
+ * Curried function that lets you specify some parameter
+ * to modify a theme object value.
+ * A contrived example, but demonstrates the possibilities
+ * of dynamically generated theme values.
+ */
 const getFontSize = (multiplier) =>
   (theme) => theme.baseFontSize + 2 * multiplier;